Volume 2 Number 4

 events, independent of present use of our senses and of the presence or absence

 of objects.
-We realised our research in Grădiniţa cu Program Normal
+We realised our research in Grădiniţa cu Program Normal Floreşti/Floreşti

-Floreşti/Floreşti Kindergarten, Cluj county, during the 2008-2009
+Kindergarten, Cluj county, during the 2008-2009 school year.
+The sample was

-school year.
-The sample was represented by twelve children in their last year
+represented by twelve children in their last year of kindergarten, preparing

-of kindergarten, preparing for school.
-We analysed nine of those children’s
+for school.
+We analysed nine of those children’s drawings.
+We identified the

-drawings.
-We identified the representations that appeared in several of
+representations that appeared in several of children’s drawings and in the same

-children’s drawings and in the same child’s drawings for several times, then we
+child’s drawings for several times, then we identified for each child her or

-as a reflection of the world they were living in or of an imaginary world.
+were living in or of an imaginary world.
+After analysing children’s drawings we

-hypothesis that 6 and 7 years old children’s drawings were influenced strongly
+realised that it confirmed the hypothesis that 6 and 7 years old children’s

-by their environment.
-We noticed the following: kindergarten children’s
+drawings were influenced strongly by their environment.
+We noticed the

-representations were very diverse, but they were characterised by a certain
+following: kindergarten children’s representations were very diverse, but they

-peculiarity of the place they inhabited; some objects appeared more often than
+were characterised by a certain peculiarity of the place they inhabited; some

-others, and that meant that kindergarten children knew them better and could
+objects appeared more often than others, and that meant that kindergarten

-represent them graphically more easily; kindergarten children preferred drawing
+children knew them better and could represent them graphically more easily;

-familiar objects that they had drawn before; some drawings included the
+kindergarten children preferred drawing familiar objects that they had drawn

-essential features of the represented objects and that proved that kindergarten
+objects and that proved that kindergarten children had the respective concept

-children had the respective concept and could represent it in drawings, while
+and could represent it in drawings, while one could not identify other objects

-one could not identify other objects without writing down what the child said
+without writing down what the child said he or she meant.

 Key-words: drawing,